-- (v) The Guidance on the Strategic Report serves as a best practice statement and, as such, has persuasive rather than mandatory force.
-One of its objectives is to set out high-level principles that enable entities to 'tell their story'. - (vi) The guidance is for directors and is intended to serve as best practice for all entities preparing strategic reports.
+- (vi) The Guidance serves as a best practice statement and, as such, has persuasive rather than mandatory force.
+One of its objectives is to set out high-level principles that enable entities to 'tell their story'. - (vii) The Guidance is for directors (or members in the case of an LLP) and is intended to serve as best practice for all entities preparing strategic reports.